South Mole, Gibraltar Harbour: History

 The South Mole at Gibraltar Harbour is one of a trio of breakwaters that provides protection to the harbour, in addition to that which results from the presence of the Rock of Gibraltar on its east side.
 The South Mole is positioned at the southwestern aspect of the harbour, and is 1100 ft in length.
 The Gibdock shipyard and Royal Naval base are also in the southern section of the harbour, the wharfage of the shipyard including 435 m of the South Mole.
 Repair berths along the breakwater can accommodate vessels up to 150,000 deadweight tonnage (dwt).
 During construction in the 1880s, a railway and two new tunnels were created to take large quantities of quarried stone to assist in the Mole's creation.
 One of these tunnels was by Camp Bay and the other was under the Parson's Lodge Battery.

 The north end of the South Mole, its "A" Head, is the site of the Gibraltar South Mole Lighthouse.
 The location gives the tower its alternate name of the Gibraltar "A" Head Lighthouse.
 Its light characteristic is a quick, flashing white light, with a range of fifteen nautical miles.
 The black, cast-iron, skeletal tower continues to be active as an aid to navigation and is operated by the Gibraltar Port Authority.

 The south entrance to Gibraltar Harbour, between the "A" Head of the South Mole and the "B" Head of the Detached Mole, is controlled by the Queen's Harbourmaster.
-Berths utilised by U.S. Navy ships on the South Mole include Piers 48, 49, and 50.
+Berths used by US Navy ships on the South Mole include Piers 48, 49, and 50.

 The South Mole was formerly known as the New Mole and New Mole Extension, to distinguish it from the Old Mole at the northeastern corner of the harbour.
 Construction of the New Mole was begun by the Spanish in 1620.
 It underwent extension a variety of times, eventually reaching a length of 1400 ft.
 It was built of rubble stone.
 The New Mole Extension was added about the turn of the twentieth century.
 The 2700 ft extension, together with the New Mole length of 1400 ft, resulted in a total length of 4100 ft for the New Mole and New Mole Extension together, by 1911.
 This is more than the length indicated by the Gibraltar Port Authority one hundred years later, in 2011.
 In 1916, the length of the south entrance to the harbour was reported to be 600 ft.
 At that time, coal stores lined almost the entire length of the South Mole.